josestg/josestg/content/posts/golang/graceful-shutdown-in-go.md

 }
 ```

-This is the server code that we have already seen in the demo video.
-You can find the gist [here](https://github.com/josestg/graceful-shutdown-in-go/blob/cdf7e3b430ce2dd0c1b8de0ccb6029f93bc7e1c1/server/main.go#L12-L44).

-Now let's add the shutdown signal listener:
+Now let us add the signal listener that is used to start the shutdown procedure.

 ```diff
 diff --git a/server/main.go b/server/main.go